matbesancon/hugo-site/content/post/2019-05-08-simple-benders.markdown

 # High-level idea

-Problem decomposition are used on large-scale optimization problems with a particular structure.
+Problem decompositions are used on large-scale optimization problems with a particular structure.
 The decomposition turns a compact, hard-to-solve formulation into an easier one but of great size.
-In the case of Benders decomposition, great size means a number of constraints growing exponentially with the size of the input problem.
+In the case of Benders, great size means a number of constraints growing exponentially with the size of the input problem.
 Adding all constraints upfront would be too costly.
-Furthermore, generally, a small fraction of these constraints will be active in a final solution, the pattern used is to generate them incrementally, re-solve the problem with the new constraint until no relevant constraint can be found anymore.
+Furthermore, in general, only a small fraction of these constraints will be active in a final solution, the associated algorithm is to generate them incrementally, re-solve the problem with the new constraint until no relevant constraint can be found anymore.